 How do I clean my painted or stained Trex Fence?

 Review the paint or stain manufacturer’s instructions before cleaning.
 Additionally, read the Trex Fencing Care & Cleaning Guide for general guidelines on cleaning and maintaining your Trex fence.

 Will painting my Trex Fence void the warranty?

-Painting a Trex fence will not avoid the warranty because the warranty covers manufacturer’s defects not the effects of external elements on the performance of the fence.
+Painting a Trex fence will not necessarily void the warranty because the warranty specifically covers manufacturer’s defects not the effects of external elements on the performance of the fence.
 While Trex does not cover color as a warranty item, the company has reviewed claims in the past where the color is outside the acceptable range established by standards set by Trex quality control (such as the extremely rare occurrence where color completely blanches out of the product).
 Color fading or weathering and variances in color between components are not covered under the warranty Therefore, in the case where a consumer paints a fence, it would be impossible to determine if color failure has occurred so Trex cannot evaluate color as a potential exception to the warranty claims but any product failures due to defects not related to color would still be covered under the warranty.

 See the Trex Paint Technical Bulletin for the official release from Trex Company.